Trinity In Twelve Weeks

 Who you should volunteer with depends on what you want to get out of the experience.
 If you are interested in helping young people, then you might look at mentoring and tutoring programmes.
 Maybe you're looking to help improve life in areas that have suffered natural disasters and you should look at charities that work overseas.
 Perhaps you would like to support your local area, and there may be neighbourhood organisations that you can join.
 The most important thing is to choose something that you are passionate about.

 There are a large number of volunteering societies and charity organisations on campus that you can get involved with easily.
 They support causes from amnesty to services for cancer patients.
-Have a look at the 'Advocacy/Development' pages on the Societies Hub to get started!
+Have a look at the 'Advocacy/Development' pages in the Societies Hub to get started!

 You should also look at StudentVolunteer.ie for details of volunteering opportunities oustide of the campus organisations!